Philosophy of Leadership for Church Ministry

 Seek to Develop Others

 As Jesus served others, his goal was to transform them from citizens of the world into citizens of the Kingdom of God.
 Jesus did this by bringing his followers into his circle and empowering them to be a part of his mission.
 He said to them, “No longer do I call you servants, for the servant does not know what his master is doing; but I have called you friends, for all that I have heard from my Father I have made known to you” (John 15:15).
 This empowerment came through teaching them and modeling for them what kingdom living looked like.
-Thus, he trained them in the doctrine and methods the kingdom.
+Thus, he trained them in the doctrine and methods of the kingdom.
 He taught them, demonstrated to them how to reach others, and then sent them out to do what he showed them (cf. Luke 9:1-6; 10:1-12).
 When they returned, he provided feedback on their accomplishments (cf. Luke 10:17-20).
-As a result, the disciples were in a constant state of growth and development.
+As a result, the disciples were constantly growing and developing.
 Finally, he gave them authority to go in his name.
 He said, “as the Father has sent me, even so I am sending you” (John 20:21).
 This ensured they took possession of the mission Jesus was seeking to accomplish.
-As such, it was no longer his mission, but their mission.
+As such, it was no longer his mission but theirs.
 They were now partners with Jesus in building the Kingdom of God.

 Lead as a Shepherd

 The most significant theme of Jesus’ leadership revolved around his self-understanding as a shepherd.
 He said, “I am the good shepherd.
 The good shepherd lays down his life for the sheep” (John 10:11).
 Shepherds were more than employees.
 They did not punch a clock.
-They were fully invested in the lives of their sheep.
+They were fully invested in their sheep’s lives.
 It was a 24/7 lifestyle that defined everything they did.
-Laniak (2006) writes, “that shepherd leadership is comprehensive in scoped” (p.
+Laniak (2006) writes, “that shepherd leadership is comprehensive in scope” (p.
 247).
-It was a constant changing role that included such things as “protector, provider, and guide” (p.
+It was a constantly changing role that included being a “protector, provider, and guide” (p.
 247).
 Further, Lanaik writes that “good shepherding is expressed by decisions and behaviors that benefit the ‘flock’, often at great personal cost.
 It calls for the benevolent use of authority and care.
 Some situations require militant protection and discipline, others beckon for gentle nurture” (p.
 247).
 To be effective as a shepherd, the leader must be fully committed to those they serve.
-Jesus demonstrates his commitment through his death on the cross for sinners.
-Biblical leaders lead best when they learn to shepherd their people as demonstrated by Jesus.
+Jesus demonstrates his commitment by dying on the cross for sinners.
+Biblical leaders lead best when they learn to shepherd their people, as Jesus did.

 Theoretical Foundations of Leadership that Support a Biblical model

-The ministry of Jesus demonstrated that while he had profound influence, his leadership happened in the context of relationships.
-Thus, the most basic component necessary to effective leadership is making a commitment build those relationships.
+The ministry of Jesus demonstrated that while he had a profound influence, his leadership happened in the context of relationships.
+Thus, the most basic component of effective leadership is a commitment to building those relationships.
 In this regard, Kouzes & Posner (2017) define leadership as a relationship.
-Some authors, like Maxwell (1998) define leadership as influence.
+Some authors, like Maxwell (1998), define leadership as influence.
 He writes, “leadership is influence – nothing more, nothing less” (p.
 17).
-While it is true that leadership in its many forms seeks to influence others by various means, Kouzes & Posner provide an important principle: influence happens in the contexts of relationships.
+While it is true that leadership, in its many forms, seeks to influence others by various means, Kouzes & Posner provide an important principle: influence happens in the context of relationships.
 How those relationships are managed will determine the level of influence one has.
 Further, this is in keeping with Northouse’s definition of leadership as seen above.
-As such, leaders move people, who in-tern accomplish things.
+As such, leaders move people who, in turn, accomplish things.

 While there are many effective leadership theories, three theories that are consistent with this approach will be considered.
-They are transformational leadership theory, authentic leadership theory, and servant leadership.
+They are transformational leadership, authentic leadership, and servant leadership.

 Transformational Leadership

 Of this theory, Northouse (2019) writes, “transformational leadership is a process that changes and transforms people” (p.
 163).
 In addition, he writes that, “In fact, transformational leadership focuses so heavily on the relationship between leader and follower that some (Andersen, 2015) have suggested that this bias may limit explanations for transformational leadership on organizational effectiveness.”
-While this may be a weakness for corporations, it is the heartbeat of how discipleship takes place.
-While Christ is the central focus of the Christian faith, that focus is seen in the personal relationships of those who are being transformed by the discipleship process.
+While this may be a weakness for corporations, it is the heartbeat of discipleship.
+While Christ is the central focus of the Christian faith, that focus is seen in the personal relationships of those being transformed through the discipleship process.

-Another important component of transactional leadership as it relates to the discipleship process is its focus on how one’s development will benefit an organization.
+Another important component of transformational leadership, as it relates to the discipleship process, is its focus on how one’s development will benefit an organization.
 Northouse writes that “People who exhibit transformational leadership often have a strong set of internal values and ideals, and they are effective at motivating followers to act in ways that support the greater good rather than their own self-interests (Kuhnert, 1994).”
-A good example of this is seen in McGregor’s Theory Y. McGregor (1957) proposed that leaders who seek to develop their followers will create an atmosphere where workers will want to grow and contribute to the organization in positive ways.
+A good example of this is seen in McGregor’s Theory Y. McGregor (1957) proposed that leaders who seek to develop their followers will create an atmosphere in which workers want to grow and contribute to the organization in positive ways.
 As leaders help believers mature in Christ, the believer’s focus should shift from self-interest to seeking the will of God expressed through the church.

 A potential drawback to this theory as it relates to discipleship is that the relationship can create a sense of dependency.
 The goal of the discipleship process is to develop a believer to become a mature follower of Christ that can perform ministry without being dependent upon another person.
 For example, one behavioral factor of this theory called idealized influence, describes leaders who become such a strong role models that followers want to be like them.
 In contrast, biblical leaders have as their goal to lead followers to become like Christ (1 John 3:2).
 To achieve this, leaders must be careful to remove themselves as the ideal of what a disciple looks like.
 While they may have qualities worth emulating, Christ must always remain the focus (John 3:30).